idanefroni/CoMoVa/README.txt

 Athaliana_167_TAIR10.gene.gff3
 Athaliana_167_TAIR10.protein_primaryTranscriptOnly.fa

 The github distribution already has the Arabidopsis genome in the directory.
+The entire complication of 45 genomes used in the paper can be downloaded from the following link: https://drive.google.com/file/d/1_Sn8gi87xqNs4HmAU8kGsxCgO30j4RLO/view?usp=sharing (ZIP file, 7.4Gb)

-Following obtaining the files, the genome has to be processed and orthology determined.
+Following obtaining the files, each genome has to be processed and orthology determined.
 This is done with the processGenome script

 ./processGenome <GenomeName>

-Depending on your computing power, this can take a couple of minutes to an hour to complete for each genome.
+Depending on the number of availalble CPUs, this can take a couple of hours to complete for each genome.
 You can also run it as a batch for multiple genome using the processAllGenomes script.

 The script will generate for each genome, a blast database in the blastdb directory, a promoter sequence file in the genome directory names